kukuu/RBAC/customers-implementation.md

 ## Test the application:
 1. Use Postman or any other API testing tool to interact with the backend.
 2. Login via the frontend and interact with the dashboard.

+## Conclusion

+This implementation and structure ensures that the application is secure, scalable, and maintainable while maintaining strict data isolation between separate disparte and independent companies - sharing the same backbone in a multi-tenant system.
+Each company’s data remains private, and roles determine the level of access to the APIs and frontend components.